admin Total posts: 4 Joined: 03/03/16 12:53:30

 Future Technical Support

 I hope that this answers your question!
 As something to keep in mind for the future, technical support such as this is included with all of our OSHA compliance packages (for a 4 year period).
-In fact, I was able to pull the answer to your question from our OSHA Package materials.
-The required OSHA policies and documentation such as the Housekeeping policy is included in our package as well.
+In fact, I was able to pull the answer from your question from our OSHA Welcome Kit for Physicians.
 So if you have any future questions or are in need of OSHA compliance solutions, please do keep us in mind!
 Here is a link to our OSHA products should you be interested.

 You have been successfully referred!

 A 5% referral discount will be applied automatically in checkout.